Go To Top

 Does whole life insurance require a medical exam?

-Whole life insurance plans usually require a medical exam to determine the health of the policyholder as part of the underwriting process.
+Whole life insurance plans usually require a medical exam to determine the policyholder's health as part of the underwriting process.
 This can be as straightforward as a standard physical.

 Depending on the results, an insurer may reject your insurance application or ask you to pay higher premiums.
 Health issues like diabetes, heart disease, and respiratory issues can flag your application.

 If you have a condition that doesn’t allow you to get standard whole life, you can look into guaranteed issue life insurance.
-The premiums are higher because there’s no exam or questions asked.
+The premiums are higher because there are no exams or questions asked.
 A simplified issue policy is an option that requires no exam but does have a health questionnaire.

 Should you buy term or whole life insurance?